madame-president/krp-database/README.md

 # KRP Database: a local storage solution for internal documentation that can handle natural-language questions

-**KRP Database** uses a LLM like GPT-4 to process natural-language questions as queries to retreive relevant snippets of data.
+**KRP Database** uses an LLM like GPT-4 to process natural-language questions as queries to retrieve relevant snippets of data.
 The database converts the text into embeddings and generates a response.
-Please be aware that this is only a proof of concept system and may contain unfinished features.
+Please be aware that this is only a proof-of-concept system and may contain unfinished features.

 ## References

-The database implements the following academic paper: In-Context Retrieval-Augmented Language Models aka **RALM**, Precise Zero-Shot Dense Retrieval without Relevance Labels aka **HyDE**
+The database implements the following academic papers: In-Context Retrieval-Augmented Language Models aka **RALM**, Precise Zero-Shot Dense Retrieval without Relevance Labels aka **HyDE**

 ## Pre-cursors